Using the Cash Drawer

 When processing transactions with multiple open drawers:

-1. The POS prompts you to select a till
+1. The system prompts you to select a till

 2. Your selection is remembered for the session